 What is Macular Degeneration?

-The eye’s equivalent to the camera’s sensor is a tissue called the retina.
-Like a camera, this is where the image or light coming through the lens is focused on to.
-The retina is a thin membrane, which lines the inside of the back of the eye, and is connected to the visual cortex in the brain via the optic nerve.
-(There’s a diagram below if you’d prefer a visual picture!).
+The retina is a thin membrane, it lines the inside of the back of the eye.
+The retina is connected to the visual cortex in the brain via the optic nerve. (see the diagram above).

-Like pixels in a digital camera, the eye has cells called photoreceptors, which are basically light detecting cells.
-There are different types of photoreceptors in different areas of the retina.
-The photoreceptors in the outer parts of the retina have poor colour perception and relatively low resolution – this is why our peripheral vision is not as clear as our central vision.
+The photoreceptors in the outer parts of the retina have poor colour perception and relatively low resolution.
+This is why our peripheral vision is not as clear as our central vision.
+Our peripheral vision is more attuned to detecting movement, rather than detail.

 When you look straight at an object such as a page of print, the image of that print falls directly onto the macula.
-Therefore, high quality vision is dependent on the macula, which is why a healthy macula is so important for good vision.
+This is why a healthy macula is so important for good vision.
+Macular degeneration occurs when the tissues (including the photoreceptors) of the macula are damaged.

 Types of Macular Degeneration?